florating/interview-prep/README.md

    - Track your mistakes and why you made those mistakes.
    - It's also great to keep track of knowledge that you _do_ have, to maintain it and prevent it from fading away.
 5. Stay focused.
-   - Q: Are you hoping to be a full-stack developer?
+   - Are you hoping to be a full-stack developer?
 Or more front-end?
 Or back-end?
 Or something else?
+   - [Check out this review of various entry-level SWE roles](https://www.wayup.com/guide/entry-level-software-engineer-job-guide/), but ignore their information about salaries...
    - Pick a tech stack that will benefit you most when you interview (eg: Python) or something that is gaining popularity in the tech industry you are targeting.

 ### Create a Schedule